-Courses at USAT are developed along US/UK standards of higher education.
+Courses at USAT are developed along US & UK standards of higher education.
 All courses are normally taught by faculty who have attained the highest level of education (PhD, MD, or Equivalent) and achievement in their individual fields.
-Faculty for undergraduate courses will have as a minimum a Master’s degree in their field, and faculty for graduate courses not less than a doctoral degree with appropriate post graduate training.
-Courses consist of traditional lecture material, presented with the support of blackboard/whiteboard and visual aids, power point, video conferencing, laboratory, live demonstration, and other means appropriate for the content of the material.
+Faculty for undergraduate courses will have as a minimum a Master’s degree in their field and faculty for graduate courses not less than a doctoral degree with appropriate post graduate training.
+Courses consist of traditional lecture material presented with the support of written and visual aids, power point, video conferencing, laboratory, live demonstration, and other means appropriate for the content of the material.
 The faculty to student ratios are 1:10 or less for most courses.
 Clinical training is conducted at locations in the United States of America, in the United Kingdom, and in other countries by special arrangement on an individualized basis for students who are selected for such training.
 All clinical rotations may be completed in Greenbook (ACGME) or Private hospitals or clinics approved for the conduct of clinical education only.
-All clinical training is designed to provide the student with ample ‘hands on’ experience, often from the first year of study, so as to more fully prepare the student for the USMLE Clinical Skills and related examinations in the 3rd and 4th year of study.
+All clinical training is designed to provide the student with ample ‘hands on’ experience so as to more fully prepare the student for the related examinations in the 3rd and 4th year of study.

-Lectures and Credits
+Lectures & Credits

 Academic Standards and Distinction

-Achievement of a grade of C is considered a marginally passing grade for a student of medicine, and USAT encourages every student to strive for excellence in all studies.
-Any student who accumulates more than 2 grades of C in a single term will be reviewed by the Dean of the Medical College, to identify correctable weaknesses or distractions in individual study and performance standards.
+Achievement of a grade of C is considered a marginally passing grade for a student of medicine and USAT encourages every student to strive for excellence in all studies.
+Any student who accumulates more than 2 grades of C in a single term will be reviewed by the Dean of the Medical College to identify correctable weaknesses or distractions in individual study and performance standards.
 Students who consistently earn C or less in multiple courses may be subject to consideration for dismissal contingent upon the basis for the grades earned.

 Clinical rotations will be recorded as honors, pass or fail, based on the recommendation of the clinical preceptor directing the student’s studies.
-Students who earn the distinction of honors in more than 75% of their courses may have the distinction of honors so imprinted on the face of their diploma, and those who earn >90% of their grades as honors the distinction of high honors so imprinted on the recommendation of the faculty.
+Students who earn the distinction of honors in more than 75% of their courses may have the distinction of honors so imprinted on the face of their diploma, and those who earn more than 90% of their grades as honors the distinction of high honors so imprinted diploma.
 The distinctions of Summa Cum Laude, Magna Cum Laude, and Cum Laude may be reserved for those students who earn honors in all courses taken at the college.

-NOTE: Students enrolled in programs leading to the M.S. or Ph.D. are required to maintain a cumulative Grade Point Average of 75% or more for the M.Sc. degree and 85% or more for the Ph.D. degree.
+NOTE: Students enrolled in programs leading to the M.S. or Ph.D. are required to maintain a cumulative Grade Point Average of 3.0 or more for the M.Sc. degree and 3.5 or more for the Ph.D. degree.
 A student in a graduate program who may have accumulated more than 2 courses in the grade of C in any term or who accumulates more than 3 courses in which a grade of C was earned may be dismissed from the College on the recommendation of the faculty.
 A course may not be retaken more than three times in total.